jithinkumar900/attendance-bot/README.md

 ---

-**Made with ❤️ for better workplace transparency and accountability**
+**Made with ❤️ for better workplace transparency and accountability** # Auto-deploy test - Mon 15 Sep 2025 22:56:00 IST